-Within the first 10 minutes, David Weil’s new Amazon series sets out its unconventional stall.
-As a 70s family barbecue turns to slaughter on a guest realising her host is actually an ex-Nazi war criminal.
-Before being whisked back to New York City, where three young men are stepping out of the theatre after watching Star Wars for the first time.
+Within the first 10 minutes, David Weil’s Amazon series sets out its unconventional stall.
+As a 70s family barbecue turns to slaughter on a guest realising her host is an ex-Nazi war criminal.
+Before being whisked back to New York City in May 1977; where we join three young men as they step out of a movie theatre having watched Star Wars for the first time.
 Their conversations centring on the political dimensions of the Nazi-like Empire and the rebellion it has inspired.
-Hence, begins the Jordan Peele produced series Hunters.
-Delivering a Tarantino inspired thriller about a group of Nazi hunters in 70s America.
+But, as events progress the Nazi-like empire of science fiction may, in fact, be a reality; as we dive into a Tarantino inspired thriller about Nazi hunters in 70s America.

 Mixing the realities of the Nazi atrocities during the Second World War, with an action-thriller that equally plays fast and loose with characters, may jar with some viewers.
-But Hunters is addictive viewing that also carries a fascinating sub-text.
-One that speaks to the current march of right-wing politics across the world.
-Dissecting racism and oppression in all its forms in an almost comic book inspired landscape of heroes and villains.
+But, Hunters is addictive viewing that also carries a fascinating sub-text; speaking to the current march of right-wing politics across the world.
+While at the same time, dissecting racism and oppression in all its forms with a comic book-inspired landscape of heroes and villains.
 Its beautifully realised 1970s locations and costumes elevated by performances that grab the attention of the viewer and don’t let go.
-The Jewish A-Team headed by Al Pacino wrapping its arms around Logan Lerman’s young and tender Jonah.

 We also love The Man in the High Castle